danielewurum/Projects-on-Python/README.md

 11. Get an idea how the traget variable is different for each column of diabetic and non diabetic.
 12. create x and y variable for machine learning
 13. split the data in train and test
 14. Run the below mentioned model and find accuracy, classification report and confusion metric a.
-Logistic Regression b.
-Decision Tree c.
-RandomForest d.
-SVM e.
-XBoost
+Logistic Regression b RandomForest c.
+SVM
 15. Find the variables that impact the most.